MicrosoftDocs/m365copilot-docs/docs/agents-are-apps.md

 Your color icon:

 - Can be any color
-- Must be 192 x 192 pixels total
+- Must be 192 x 192 pixels in size
-- Should be 96 x 96 pixels for the symbol itself (to allow 48 pixels of padding for [host scenarios where it is cropped](/microsoftteams/platform/concepts/build-and-test/apps-package#color-icon))
+- Should contain a symbol of 96 x 96 pixels (to allow 48 pixels of padding for [host scenarios where it is cropped](/microsoftteams/platform/concepts/build-and-test/apps-package#color-icon))
 - Must sit atop a fully solid or fully transparent square background

 :::column-end:::